Debt settlement refers to the process of clearing your debt with creditors for less money than you owe.

 One of the biggest misconceptions about debt settlement is that it will affect your credit report well into the future.

-Naturally, ceasing payment to your creditors results in becoming delinquent on your accounts, accruing late fees and additional interest.
+Naturally, ceasing payment to your creditors results in becoming delinquent on your accounts, and accruing late fees and additional interest.
 Your credit score will temporarily be negatively affected.

 But what we’ve found is that once your debt has been settled your credit score actually starts to increase.
 In fact, customers who have finished the Level debt settlement program often discover that six months later their credit score is equal to, or even higher than, what it was before the settlement process began.